paulnorthrop/revdbayes/cran-comments.md

 evdbayes is in Suggests: but it was archived on 2022-04-23.  revdbayes does not import functions from evdbayes.
 It uses evdbayes only in 2 of the package vignettes and in tests.  requireNamespace() is used to make these tasks conditional on evdbayes being available.

-win-builder suggests that 10 DOI URLs may be invalid.
-I have checked them and they are correct.
-I think that the 3 possibly misspelled words in DESCRIPTION are false positives (2 are names).

 ## Test environments

 - Debian Linux, GCC (R-patched and R-devel) on R-hub